BramSrna/ElevatorControlSystem/README.md

 	3. Repeat for the other JUnit test files

 To test the program using a file:
-	1. Run Elevator.java, Scheduler.java, and FloorSubsystem.java concurrently.
+	1. Run ElevatorSubsystem.java, Scheduler.java, and FloorSubsystem.java concurrently.
 	      To run them, right-click the java file and select Run As > Java Application.
 	2. Repeat this for all three java files.
 	      Note: The order of the run files is unimportant.
 On some systems, it takes Eclipse a while to finish starting a file, in which case, errors will occur when the other files are run.
 If this happens, wait a few moments and then run the next file.